 55. Picadilly Circus, England

-Picadilly Circus is located in the heart of London and perhaps best known for its bright neon advertising display.
+Picadilly Circus is located in the heart of London and is perhaps best known for its bright neon advertising display.
 The circus is also home to the Eros fountain.
 It is very easy to find as exiting Picadilly Circus tube station will bring visitors into the heart of Picadilly Circus.

-Picadilly Circus is located very close to several well known parts of London.
+Picadilly Circus is located very close to several well-known parts of London.
 On one side is Regent Street, filled with some of the most prestigious shopping in London and famed for its beautiful architecture.
 Shaftesbury Avenue takes visitors into the heart of Soho and Chinatown.
 And Leicester Square is only a five minute walk away.